JOIN LOGIN JOIN

 Now, you can convert your beloved old paints to their newer equivalents and keep your army cohesive.

-Tips for Using the Citadel Paint Chart Effectively
+Using the Current Citadel Paint Chart Effectively

 citadel paint conversion chart miniatures colors games workshop warhammer 40k

-Whether you’re just starting your Warhammer journey or already have a hobby desk overflowing with minis, the Citadel paint colour chart is your shortcut to getting the most out of every paint pot.
+Whether you’re just starting your Warhammer journey or already have a hobby desk overflowing with minis, the current Citadel paint colour chart is your shortcut to getting the most out of every paint pot.

 And hey, Citadel didn’t make things easy over the years, with their old paint names evolving into new, more dramatic titles.
 A quick paint conversion chart is essential if you’re ever confused about whether you’re supposed to be using Mephiston Red or some elusive blood-red cousin from 2009.